rustyeddy/rustyeddy.com/content/_index.md

 My name is George Eddy, my friends call me Rusty.

-I grew in the Harbor area of Los Angeles county CA. and now live in Huntington Beach, CA with my family.
+I grew in Wilmington, CA .the Harbor area of South Los Angeles county CA. and now live in Huntington Beach, CA with my family.

-I develop software and manage software projects for a living.
+I manage software develop and server operations for a living.

 I have BS and MS in Computer Science from CSULB and USC respectively.